 The Cuispro pitter features a silicone cup that cherries of any shape or size fit perfectly, while the scoop front allows one-handed use.
 Just scoop a cherry from the bowl and tilt it into the cup, then squeeze to push the plunger through the cherry to send the pit out of the bottom.
 Then, just tip the pitter to drop the pitted cherry into a bowl.
 The deep bottom keeps cherry juice from splattering, for neater pitting.
 This is dishwasher safe for easy cleaning when the pitting is done, and a lock keeps the pitter closed for neat storage in the kitchen gadget drawer.

-Best Design: Progressive International GPC-5000 Cherry-It Multiple Cherry Pitter
+Best Design: Prepworks by Progressive Cherry-It Cherry Pitter

 Pits up to four cherries at once